radish-es/casebook-property/content/cases/drummond.md

 short: Drummond
 reporter: '[1945] OR 778 (HC)'
 year: 1945
 facts: Lands purchased by Drummond Wren included a racially restrictive covenant.
-He sought to have the covenant declared invalid
+He sought to have the covenant declared invalid.
-issue: Whether the restrictive covenant may be declared invalid on public policy grounds
+issue: Whether the restrictive covenant may be declared invalid on public policy grounds.
-held: The restrictive covenant is void for reasons of public policy; public policy is not static, and reflects broadly held values and norms
+held: The restrictive covenant is void for reasons of public policy; public policy is not static, and reflects broadly held values and norms.
 public: true
 sources:
   - source_name: CanLII